FEATURE FILM CLIPS

 RESUME

 I spent my formative years immersed in theater.
 When I was in high school, I spent four years in the Student Television Arts Company (STAC), an arts ensemble, which took up a third of my school day, where I collaborated with the top visual and performing artists in our district.
 I went on to graduate from the Atlantic Theater Company’s two-year acting conservatory in New York City.
 I have also studied character-based improv and sketch comedy at the Groundlings in Los Angeles, completing their core track improv training program.
 As a teaching artist, I have developed and taught lesson plans to high school theater students at my alma mater, Herricks High School and at Grand Arts School of Visual and Performing Arts in downtown Los Angeles.
 I also created, led, and facilitated an afterschool improv program for fourteen students at Grand Arts, which culminated in a live performance.
 I am a proud graduate of UCLA, where I received my BA in American Literature & Culture, along with a minor in Visual and Performing Arts Education (VAPAE).
 As part of UCLA’s VAPAE program, I completed the Arts Education Training Sequence (AETS).
+I am currently a Candidate for the MFA in Television, Film, and Theatre: Acting, at California State University, Los Angeles (CSULA), expected to graduate in Spring 2027.

 To see me in action as a teaching artist, here are some highlights from Kidz with Rizz, a 4 week workshop, which I created, led, and facilitated, for a group of 14 students at Ramon C. Cortines Grand Arts High School of Visual and Performing Arts in February and March, 2024.